Install Pug

 Template Inheritance

 Pug blocks can provide default content, if appropriate.
 Providing default content is purely optional, though.
-The example below defines block scripts
+The example below defines block scripts, block content and block foot

 1 | // layout.pug |